finos/FDC3/docs/api/ref/DesktopAgent.md

 joinUserChannel(channelId: string) : Promise<void>;
 ```

-Optional function that joins the app to the specified User channel.
+OPTIONAL function that joins the app to the specified User channel.
 In most cases, applications SHOULD be joined to channels via UX provided to the application by the desktop agent, rather than calling this function directly.

 If an app is joined to a channel, all `fdc3.broadcast` calls will go to the channel, and all listeners assigned via `fdc3.addContextListener` will listen on the channel.